Tent on top of a mountain in Colorado

 Best Watches for Women

-Garmin fenix 6s Pro Solar: This is the watch I have and wear every day and for outdoor adventures.
+Garmin Fenix 6s Pro Solar: This is the watch I have and wear every day and for outdoor adventures.
 The solar ring allows the watch to have an extended battery life.
 The features I like about this watch are the preloaded TOPO maps, GPS, compass, and more.
-The fenix is a bit on the pricy side, but in my opinion well worth it.
+The Fenix is a bit on the pricy side, but in my opinion well worth it.

 Casio Women’s Stainless Steel Watch: Affordable, 100-meter water resistance, bezel ring, and great quality.